-The crux of this super relevant book is that we have to organize human society as an Ecology and collaborate, to fit into Nature’s Ecologies, if we want to survive as a species.
+The crux of this super relevant book is that we have to organise human society as an Ecosystem of connectivity and cooperation, to fit into Nature’s Ecosystems, if we want to survive as a species.
 Instead of still concentrating on exploiting everything around us and extract value from others and nature, to enrich ourselves.
 We have to stop this colonist mentality.
-In an ecology synthesis creates value which can be shared by all participants and parts of Nature.
-And the book gives guidelines how to build such P2P cooperating Ecology.
+In an ecosystem synthesis creates value by synergy, which can be shared by all participants and parts of Nature.
+And the book gives guidelines how to build such P2P cooperating Ecosystem.
 It is a joy to read that our children CAN have a future.

 To Greta Thunberg i can say: “buy this book for your parents to read”, for the #ExtinctionRebellion , #YouthforClimate and #EggKids” .

 In my humble opinion this Junglenomics book connects very well with the constructive idea’s of:

 - Books and presentations of Martin Nowak about evolution . see: https://theconnectivist.wordpress.com/2017/01/17/nowaks-law/

 - “Synergistic Selection” by Peter Corning, 2018, see excerpts in https://theconnectivist.wordpress.com/2018/10/20/the-survival-of-the-weavelets/

 - “This View of Life – Completing the Darwinian Revolution” by David Sloan Wilson.
 Feb.
 2019